okostritsyn/HelpDesk/README.md

 # HelpDesk
 A simple solution for time and task tracking

 Need 1C "1C:Enterprise" framework ver.
-8.3.14
+8.3.14 or higher
 For developing use EDT ver.
 2020 or higher